Sergio Canavero

-Sergio Canavero (born 1964) is an Italian neurosurgeon known for his controversial claims about the near-term feasibility of head transplantation— the grafting of a head onto a new body— in humans.
+Sergio Canavero (born 1964) is an Italian neurosurgeon known for his controversial claims about the near-term feasibility of head transplantation—the grafting of a head onto a new body—in humans.
 He made headlines in 2015 when he publicly announced that he would perform such a procedure on a human in two years' time.
 In 2017, Canavero and colleagues performed a rehearsal head transplantation procedure on two cadavers, and he announced his intention to "imminently" perform the operation on a live human patient paralyzed from the neck down.
-As of March 2023, however, this has not yet happened.

 Life and education

-Canavero grew up in Turin to a poor family.
+Canavero grew up in Turin, northern Italy near France, to a poor family.
 He has described his upbringing as rough.

 He enrolled for medicine at the University of Turin at age 18 and graduated.
 In the mid-1980s, he began to train as a functional neurosurgeon at the University Hospital in Turin before being employed at the same venue.
 He worked for 22 years as a neurosurgeon (including being the Director of the Turin Advanced Neuromodulation Group) until his contract was terminated in February 2015 due to increased opposition to his work from multiple quarters.

-After his termination from the University Hospital, he was inducted as an honorary professor by Harbin Medical University.
+After his termination from the University Hospital, he was inducted as an honorary professor by Harbin Medical University in Harbin, a city in the Chinese countryside, near Russia.

 Canavero is married and has two children.
-He is a keen practitioner of Jiu-jitsu and has been described as an idiosyncratic personality.
+He is a keen practitioner of jujitsu and has been described as an idiosyncratic personality.